static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

             Server TOML configuration file path [env: SERVER_CONFIG_FILE=]

     -j, --cors-allow-headers <cors-allow-headers>
-            Specify an optional CORS list of allowed headers separated by comas.
+            Specify an optional CORS list of allowed headers separated by commas.
 Default "origin, content-type".
 It requires `--cors-allow-origins` to be used along with [env: SERVER_CORS_ALLOW_HEADERS=]  [default: origin, content-type]
     -c, --cors-allow-origins <cors-allow-origins>
-            Specify an optional CORS list of allowed origin hosts separated by comas.
+            Specify an optional CORS list of allowed origin hosts separated by commas.
 Host ports or protocols aren't being checked.
 Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=]  [default: ] --cors-expose-headers <cors-expose-headers>
             Specify an optional CORS list of exposed headers separated by commas.
 Default "origin, content-type".
 It